oxfordmmm/gnomonicus/README.md

 ## Unit testing

-For speed, rather than use NC_000962.3 (i.e. H37Rv *M. tuberculosis*), we shall use SARS-CoV-2 and create a fictious drug resistance catalogue.
-PWF to do and provide `vcf` files, the catalogue and the expected results.
+For speed, rather than use NC_000962.3 (i.e. H37Rv *M. tuberculosis*), we shall use SARS-CoV-2 and have created a fictious drug resistance catalogue, along with some `vcf` files and the expected outputs in `tests/`.